Which Big 12 football matchup ranks No. 1 among new-look conference's 105 games in 2023?

 105. Nicholls at TCU, Sept.
 9: The I-AA Colonels went 3-8 a year ago.

-Berry Tramel: Berry can be reached at 405-760-8080 or at btramel@oklahoman.com.
-He can be heard Monday through Friday from 4:40-5:20 p.m. on The Sports Animal radio network, including FM-98.1.
-Support his work and that of other Oklahoman journalists by purchasing a digital subscription today.

-This article originally appeared on Oklahoman: Big 12 Conference football: Ranking all 105 games for 2023 season
+This article originally appeared on USA TODAY NETWORK: Big 12 Conference football: Ranking all 105 games for 2023 season